Baseledger/baseledger-proxy/proxy_app/misc/baseledger_api_proposal_v0.5.md

     "recipient": "", // Mandatory.
 GUID, represents the recipient.
 We curently support only one recipient.

     "workstep_type": "", // Optional.
-INITIAL, NEWVERSION, NEXTWORKSTEP, FINAL.
+INITIAL, NEWVERSION, NEXTWORKSTEP, FINALWORKSTEP.
 Look bellow for rules related to this field and relation with baseledger_business_object_id.

-    "workflow_id": "", // Mandatory if baseledger_business_object_id not provided and workstep NEWVERSION, NEXTWORKSTEP or FINAL.
+    "workflow_id": "", // Mandatory if baseledger_business_object_id not provided and workstep NEWVERSION, NEXTWORKSTEP or FINALWORKSTEP.
 If baseledger_business_object_id is provided, it preceeds over this one.
 Maps to trustmesh_id internally.

     "baseledger_business_object_id": "", // Optional.
 Look bellow for rules related to this field and relation with workstep_type.